sgneha/letsConnect/Process followed.md

    • Bring in Bcrypt

-   • create a salt to do the hashing with
+   • create a salt to do the hashing

    • take user password and hash it